 The 16th hole, affectionately known as "The Coliseum," has changed in design and layout over the years, but about 16,000 people sit at this hole alone during the tour, where they can watch the action from tee to green.
 The crowd here eschews typical golf etiquette, as they cheer and jeer the tee shots of the pros—making for a stadium-like environment as if it were a basketball or football game.

 In fact, the 16th hole has become so popular that the course has installed a digital runner video board that wraps around the back of the tee box, and golfers now either love or dread the walk through the tunnel to approach the tee.

 In 1997, Tiger Woods, a 21-year-old at the time, took a nine-iron out of his bag and hit a hole-in-one on the 16th, making for one of the most famous plays of all time on the course.

 Over the years different procedures have been put in place to try to control the amount of alcohol consumed by fans in that area, who can get overly rowdy and downright rude by the late afternoon hours.
-You'll have to check each year to see if there are specific liquor policies in place. generally speaking, security staff patrols the area to take care of unduly unruly (I love those two words together!) patrons.
+You'll have to check each year to see if there are specific liquor policies in place, but generally speaking, security staff patrols the area to take care of unduly and unruly patrons.

-- There are nearly 275 skyboxes at the 16th hole.
-Those are typically purchased by corporate entities, so you'd have to know someone at a company who purchased a skybox to get one of those seats.
-Of course, if you and 33 of your friends want to share the cost of a skybox, that's not a problem.
-It will cost you about $1,500 per person.
+There are nearly 275 skyboxes at the 16th hole, which are typically purchased by corporate entities, so you'd have to know someone at a company who purchased a skybox to get one of those seats.
+Of course, if you and 33 of your friends want to share the cost of a skybox, it will cost you about $1,800 each.

-- The Skybox Loge Section, which requires a special Loge ticket for entry, is literally built into the stadium and will feature views of the 15th and 16th holes as well as couches, HD televisions and an incredible selection of food and beverages.
-If you have to ask how much it is, you can't afford it.
+The Skybox Loge Section, which requires a special loge ticket for entry, is literally built into the stadium and features views of the 15th and 16th holes as well as couches, HD televisions, and an incredible selection of food and beverages.